upvalue/arete/README.md

     bin/arete --load-image heap.boot examples/life.scm

+Will run a simple Conway's Game of Life simulation.

     make test-all

 Will run all tests.
 Since Arete has not been tested on a wide variety of systems, doing this before